Wallace Spearmon: Career

 At a meeting in Edmonton in July, 2014, Spearmon tested positive for methylprednisolone contained in a medicine he was taking without asking for an exemption.
 USADA accepted the excuse so it was treated as a minor violation.
 On September 19, 2014, it was announced he would receive a 3-month suspension, backdated to August 27.

 Spearmon attended the 2015 World Championships, but did not start his heat.

 Personal life

 Spearmon's father, Wallace Spearmon Sr., was also a sprinter.
 He was the 1987 bronze medalist in the 200 meters at the Pan American Games.

-He is good friends with fellow sprinter Usain Bolt; they are known for their jokes and good friendship.
+He has spoken publicly about his friendship with fellow sprinter Usain Bolt.

 On an April 2011 episode of MythBusters, he worked with Adam Savage and Jamie Hyneman to investigate the possibility of a human running on water.
 In May 2013 he returned to the show to race 30 ft against a race car.